joiellantero/auto-create-django-project/README.md

 > Here's the one-line command that saves you minutes of setting up your new django project!

 - open up a new terminal and type in `source .auto.sh <projectName>`
   - if you're on zsh terminal, type in `bash` and press enter.
-Then proceed by running the one-line command above
+Then proceed by running the command above

 - your bash terminal should look like this